CrowdStrike/falcon-integration-gateway/fig/backends/aws/README.md

 Single Falcon Integration Gateway can be used to send reports from all AWS regions to single AWS Security Hub region.

+> [!NOTE]
+> Currently, this backend only supports sending detection events that originate from AWS to Security Hub.

 ### Example Configuration file

 [config/config.ini](https://github.com/CrowdStrike/falcon-integration-gateway/blob/main/config/config.ini)  configures Falcon Integration Gateway.
 Below is a minimal configuration example for AWS: